-Access to the island is by land or lake, although the preferred option is to travel to the island across the lake, and return by land.
+Just getting there is an adventure in itself; access to the island is by land or lake, although the preferred option is to travel to the island across the lake, and return by land.
 Travelling by lake it is possible to combine visits to both the Uros and Taquile Islands during the transfer to Suasi Island.
 From Puno it is a 20 minute boat journey to the Uros Islands, a 1 hr 15 minute boat journey to Taquile Island (visiting the less busy southern tip of the island is recommended), and then a 1 hr 15 minute journey to Suasi Island.
 For the return journey by road it is a short paddle across the lake (15 - 30 minutes) to the village of Cambria, then approximately a 3 hour drive to Juliaca airport (add an extra 45 minutes to Puno).
-The first two hours of the journey are spectacular with beautiful lake views and picturesque unspoiled villages.
+The first two hours of the journey are spectacular, with beautiful lake views and picturesque unspoiled villages.

 "A perfect end to a brilliant but busy trip.
 Idyllic location and everything as expected.
 On our first night there were 2 other couples, second night just 1 other couple.
 Such a lovely place with lovely helpful staff and I worry that it is not sustainable with so few visitors!
 Sunset from the top of the island was worth the climb.
 Also so lucky to view the lunar eclipse from here."